Main image: Back Bay skyline from Longfellow Bridge by King of Hearts, via Wikimedia Commons, licensed under CC BY-SA 4.0.

 Image: Triple-decker houses in Jamaica Plain by MarkinBoston, via Wikimedia Commons, public domain.

-JP is not as nightlife-heavy as South Boston or Fenway, which is part of the appeal for many renters.
-It works well for hybrid workers, people with pets, and anyone who wants access to the Arnold Arboretum, Jamaica Pond, or Southwest Corridor.
-For moving, expect a mix of triple-deckers, older houses, apartments, and some larger buildings.
+For many tenants, part of the appeal of JP is that it’s not as nightlife-heavy as South Boston or Fenway.
+Good for hybrid workers, pet owners, or anyone who wants access to the Arnold Arboretum, Jamaica Pond, or Southwest Corridor.
+For moving, expect a mixture of triple-deckers, older homes, apartments and some larger buildings.
 Ask about stairs, porch access, and where a truck can stop.

 South End and Back Bay: best for central access if the budget works